IDLabMedia/tgif-dataset/README.md

 * [Download all TGIF2 random images](https://cloud.ilabt.imec.be/index.php/s/CyPBBQPiFM55JRF)

 For TGIF, the downloads are organized in masks, original, SD2-sp, PS-sp, SD2-fr, SDXL-fr.
 For TGIF2 FLUX, the downloads are organized in flux1schnell-sp, flux1schnell-fr, flux1dev-sp, flux1dev-fr, flux1filldev-sp, flux1filldev-fr.
-They additionally contain masks-flux and original-flux, as slightly different crops may be taken than in TGIF.
+They additionally contain masks-flux and original-flux, as slightly different crops may be taken than in TGIF (FLUX requires divisibility by 16px instead of 8px).
 The *ps_mask.png masks of the *-sp subsets can still be found in the masks folder in the original TGIF dataset.
 For TGIF2 random, the downloads are organized in masks, masks-fr, sd2-sp, sd2-fr, sdxl-fr.
 Each of the directories mentioned above are separated in training, validation, and testing, respectively.

 Metadata (incl.
 NIMA, GIQA & ITM scores) is available in this repository (_metadata_, _metadata\_flux_, and _metadata\_random_).
 Benchmark results of TGIF (_benchmark-results_).

-Code to perform text-guided inpainting with SD2, SDXL & Adobe Photoshop/Firefly is added in the _code_ folder of this repository, as well as code to calculate NIMA, GIQA, and ITM scores, and to compress images using JPEG and WEBP.
+Code to perform text-guided inpainting with SD2, SDXL, FLUX models, and Adobe Photoshop/Firefly is added in the _code_ folder of this repository, as well as code to calculate NIMA, GIQA, and ITM scores, and to compress images using JPEG and WEBP.
+Note that for the FLUX.1 dev and FLUX.1 Fill dev models, you should add your own huggingface access code in _code/inpaint-loop.py_.

 The [NIMA](https://github.com/yunxiaoshi/Neural-IMage-Assessment) and [GIQA](https://github.com/cientgu/GIQA) checkpoints are archived [here](https://cloud.ilabt.imec.be/index.php/s/DQwTjE6A3ydgxjq).
 The ITM, SD2 and SDXL weights are downloaded automatically.